Conferences & Events

 - Center for Higher Education Chief Information Officer Studies (CHECS) Research

-Higher education leaders come together in ECAR working groups to address core technology challenges and share their findings with the higher education IT community.
-Learn more about current groups and projects:
+Higher education leaders collaborate in ECAR working groups on emerging and common challenges and share their findings with the higher education IT community.
+Projects focus on issues such as:

 ECAR delivers a variety of research and analytical resources designed to foster dialogue and enhance decision-making in the higher education community.
 Research reports and bulletins are the primary ECAR research products, which are supported by secondary materials including infographics, slide decks, case studies, maturity and deployment indices, and data tables.
 Research hubs are sometimes used to curate publication products about a specific topic for a particularly substantive or timely research study.